 - Fluticasone and salmeterol (Advair Diskus, AirDuo Digihaler, others)

 - Mometasone and formoterol (Dulera)

-These asthma medications open the lungs by relaxing airway muscles.
+These asthma medications — sometimes called short-acting beta agonists (SABA) — open the lungs by relaxing airway muscles.
 Often called rescue medications, they can ease worsening symptoms or stop an asthma attack in progress.
-They begin working within minutes and are effective for four to six hours.
+They begin working within minutes and are effective for 4 to 6 hours.
 They're not for daily use.

-For some people, using a quick-relief inhaler before exercise helps prevent shortness of breath and other asthma symptoms.
-Possible side effects include jitteriness and palpitations.
+Some people use a quick-relief inhaler before exercise to help prevent shortness of breath and other asthma symptoms.
+Possible side effects include jitteriness and a rapid heartbeat (palpitations).